Phase 1 — Deploy Elastic Security Infrastructure

 • Step 11: Verify Kibana Running

-• Verified that Kibana is running
+• Verify that Kibana is running

 • sudo systemctl status kibana